The wolf mask had been comfortable.

 He had laughed before he could stop himself.
 It was exactly the right thing to say.

-Her name was Isabelle, which he did not learn until after the first dance, and then the second, and then after they had stood at the edge of the room for twenty minutes talking about everything and nothing in the comfortable way that only happens when you are not yet afraid of the other person.
+Her name was Isabelle, which he did not learn until after the first dance, and then the second, and then after they had stood at the edge of the room for twenty minutes talking about everything and nothing with the ease that only comes when you are not yet afraid of the other person.
 She told him the peacock’s name was Lord Duvall and that she had been dreading his inevitable conversation all evening, and Charles had felt a warmth he did not entirely have a name for, which was the warmth of being genuinely liked by someone worth being liked by.

 She was not trying to be interesting.
 She simply was.
-That was the thing about her — Isabelle Marlow seemed entirely unaware of her own quality, which made it more apparent rather than less.
+That was the thing about her—Isabelle Marlow seemed entirely unaware of her own quality, which made it more apparent rather than less.
 She had opinions.
-Not strong ones, but real ones, held gently and offered without agenda.
+Not strong ones, but real ones, held gently and offered without an agenda.
 She disagreed with him twice during dinner, both times correctly, and apologized for neither.

 He had traded seats with Scarlet to sit beside her, which had the secondary effect of moving Scarlet one seat closer to the owl.
 He had noticed the owl.
 He had also noticed how carefully Scarlet did not look at the owl, which amounted to the same thing.
 He would think about that later.